 If we count the appearance of the 1, 2, 3, 4, 5, 6, 7, 8 and 9 in the 8 possibilities, than we get the following result:

 8 = 3x

 9 = 2x

 The middle cell takes part of the middle row, the middle column and both diagonals, that is 4 features.
 That is why you must always put the 5 in the middle cell.
 The corners take part of one row, one column and one diagonal, that is 3 features.
-That is why you must put the 2, 4, 6 and 8 (= even digits) always in the corners.
-Fill the digits 1, 3, 7 en 9 in the empty cells (in the middle of the sides).
+That is why you must put the 2, 4, 6 and 8 (= even numbers) always in the corners.
+Fill the numbers 1, 3, 7 en 9 in the empty cells (in the middle of the sides).
 Because you put the 5 in the middle, the sum of the other two cells of a diagonal must be (15 - 5 = ) 10.
-To get the total of 10 with the even digits in the corners there are only two possibilities: 2+8 or 4+6.
+To get the total of 10 with the even numbers in the corners there are only two possibilities: 2+8 or 4+6.
 That is why you must put 2 and 8 or 4 and 6 in the same diagonal.

 Like I have already told, there is only one solution of the 3x3 magic square, that is excluding rotation and/or mirrorring .
 Including rotation and/or mirroring (see explanation of the 4x4 magic square) there are (1 x 8 = ) 8 solutions of the 3x3 square.